 Nuclear medicine uses small amounts of radio-pharmaceutical that is injected and then used to provide an image of an organ system or a specific part of the body.
-Imaging is performed with a special camera known as a gamma camera.
-After the injection, imaging is sometimes performed immediately.
-Other studies require delayed imaging after a few hours or even overnight.
-You will be instructed about the specifics during the imaging process itself.
-Depending on your exam, you may require some preparation.
+Nuclear medicine imaging is performed with a special camera known as a gamma camera.
+After the injection, nuclear medicine imaging is sometimes performed immediately.
+Other nuclear medicine studies require delayed imaging after a few hours or even overnight.
+You will be instructed about the specifics during the nuclear medicine imaging process itself.
+Depending on your nuclear medicine exam, you may require some preparation.
 You may have already received prep instructions (a prep sheet or a text message).
 If you have any questions, you may talk to a central booking agent at (780) 669-2222, or toll-free at 1-866-771-9446.

 Nuclear Medicine Questions